top of page

 However, all those great uses come with unique roadblocks when adding hemp into your farming operations.

-Hemp growers can easily find themselves in legal hot water (and their crop seized) if they aren’t well aware of all the ins-and-outs of growing hemp.
+Hemp growers can easily find themselves in legal hot water (and their crop seized) if they aren’t well aware of all the ins and outs of growing hemp.

 Hemp and marijuana are the same species (Cannabis sativa).
 The difference (from a legal standpoint) is that hemp produces less than .3% THC, the ‘intoxicating’ cannabinoid in the cannabis plant.
 Marijuana typically has 20% THC or more.
+Farmers need to know that growing hemp, like most crops, has both a good and bad side.

 With less than .3% THC, hemp plants produce no noticeable intoxicating effects upon consumption.
 However, it is possible for a hemp crop to “go hot” at harvest time and over the legal definition of hemp.
 Even a crop that tests at .4% for THC is legally considered “marijuana.”
 It cannot be sold and must be destroyed or a farmer faces charges of growing an illegal marijuana crop.
+Additionally, there are also states that have banned smokable hemp flower because it looks like marijuana flower.

 Using Hemp for Fiber